SymfonyCasts/api-platform/sfcasts/ep2-security/custom-normalizer.md

 The goal here is to check to see if the `User` object that's being normalized is the *same* as the currently-authenticated `User`.
 If it is, we'll add that `owner:read` group.
-Add that check on top: if `$this->userIsOwner($object)` - that's a method we'll create in a second - then, add the group.
+Add that check on top: if `$this->userIsOwner($object)` - that's a method we'll create in a minute - then, add the group.
 The `$context` is passed as the third argument... and we're passing *it* to the core normalizer below.
 Let's modify it first!
 Use `$context['groups'][] = 'owner:read`.